ycechungAI/moderngl/docs/reference/program.rst

     Returns a Uniform, UniformBlock, Attribute or Varying.

-    Args:
-        default: This is the value to be returned in case key does not exist.
+    :param default: This is the value to be returned in case key does not exist.

-    Returns:
-        :py:class:`Uniform`, :py:class:`UniformBlock`, :py:class:`Attribute` or :py:class:`Varying`

 .. py:method:: Program.__getitem__